CTylerD/CppND-Route-Planning-Project/README.md

 ## Licensing

-This project is released under the [https://opensource.org/licenses/MIT](MIT License)
+This project is released under the [MIT License](https://opensource.org/licenses/MIT)